Calculating Your Cholesterol

 Understanding Cholesterol Basics

 Cholesterol is a waxy substance that circulates through your body and takes part in some beneficial functions such as cell membrane health and brain function.
 Low-density lipoprotein (LDL) cholesterol is the garbage left behind after the beneficial cholesterol has been used.
 This is the “bad” cholesterol we want to get rid of.
 Too much LDL cholesterol can build up in artery walls, contributing to the formation of plaque, the deposits that harden and narrow the arteries.
 This sets the stage for a possible future heart attack or stroke.

 Cholesterol doesn’t float freely in the blood—it must be carried by lipoproteins, particles formed in the liver that are made of fat and protein.
 There are several types, including high-density lipoprotein (HDL), which helps remove cholesterol from the arteries and prevent fatty buildup, and various non-HDL lipoproteins, which in excess are linked to artery damage, heart disease and stroke.
 These include intermediate-density lipoprotein (IDL), LDL and very-low-density lipoprotein (VLDL).

 Not All LDL Cholesterol Is Alike

-A simple blood test called a lipoprotein panel, or lipid panel, is used to measure these lipoproteins.
-Results show three easily measured scores: total cholesterol, HDL cholesterol and triglycerides, another type of fat molecule.
-Also included is LDL cholesterol, which is normally estimated rather than directly measured.
-To calculate LDL, labs use a formula known as the Friedewald equation, a more expedient way to assess LDL compared with actually measuring it, (which involves a cumbersome and expensive process called ultracentrifugation).
+A simple blood test called a lipid panel is used to measure total cholesterol, HDL cholesterol and triglycerides, another type of fat molecule.
+Also included is LDL cholesterol, which is normally estimated rather than directly measured, since its direct measurement is more difficult.
+To calculate LDL, labs have traditionally used a formula known as the Friedewald equation, a more expedient way to assess LDL compared with actually measuring it, which involves a cumbersome and expensive process called ultracentrifugation.